waliaabhishek/ccloud-secrets-manager/README.md

 python3 main_yaml_runner.py <<Additional Switches required as mentioned below>>
 ```

+There is a Dockerfile that could be used to generate an image which will not modify your system, but will create a new python image and install the necessary utilities in that image to run the project.

 ## Switches

 The execution starts with the base python file `main_yaml_runner.py`.
 This file has the following switches available: